janet-9/SimICD/README.md

  Both of these scripts can be run directly in matlab (with optional arguments found in the pre-amble of the scripts) using the command

  matlab -batch '{A_Focal/B_Reentrant}_VT_Patient(varargin)'
-!<<
-## Example Results

-Below is an example of a reentrant VT episode and corresponding EGMs, this was simulated on a basic bi-ventricular mesh.

-1. Initial reentrant circuit:

-2. Delivery of ATP:

->>!

 ## Features